agnostech/react-agora-ng/README.md

 **Returns**

  - `loading` - This represents the connection status.
-It is true by default.
-Once the connection is established, it becomes false.
+It is `true` by default.
+Once the connection is established, it becomes `false`.
 You can use this parameter to show a different UI before the connection is established.
  - `localUserId` - The `uid` of the local user connected on the call.
  - `error` - If there is any error during the call joining process, it can be checked here.
 ---